ptem/nicotine-plus-plus/doc/CODEDOCUMENTATION.md

 |2|pynicotine/downloads.py|enqueue_download|
 |3|pynicotine/transfers.py|_enqueue_transfer|

-In the `downloads.py` file, an object of type `Transfer` is created and added to the `transfers` list that is instantiated in the `pynicotine/transfers.py` class (`Transfer` class is the base class for `Downloads` and `Uploads` classes).
-In the end, the transfer object is also added
+In step 2, an object of type `Transfer` is created and added to the `transfers` list that is instantiated in the `pynicotine/transfers.py` class. `Transfer` class is the base class for `Downloads` and `Uploads` classes.
+In step 3 a `QueueUpload` message is sent to the peer.
+This message is used to tell a peer that an upload should be queued on their end.
+Once the recipient is ready to transfer the requested file, they will send a TransferRequest to us.

+CONTINUE HERE => `TransferRequest` message.
+Investigate...